clare-lindley/demo-project/README.md

 I favour const over let to signify that an identifier declared with const cannot be reassigned (I was looking for guidance on this decision, and I made it after reading this article on the subject by Eric Elliot, I am a big fan of his JavaScript writing and I trust his opinion: https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75)

 The convention I have established for the order of includes at the top of files is: include 3rd party in A-Z order first, then a line break, then modules and variables created by myself after that in A-Z order.

-#### Below I have listed obvious improvements - things you will definitely spot that I am aware of which are in the backlog

-#### Here are some other ideas for improvements and interesting tech which is on my radar